 Without a bond, businesses can’t protect themselves if something goes wrong.
 So, it’s essential to get one.
 Don’t forget – farm labor contractors need a bond too!

-es payment to workers in accordance with their employment terms and State Government laws.
+Es payment to workerbyth their employment terms and State Government laws.

-Agricultural Employers should always prioritize obtaining the right bond, no matter the term of their contract with farm labor contractors.
+Agricultural Employers should always prioritize obtaining the proper bond, no matter the contract terms with farm labor contractors.
 Failing to do so can result in hefty penalties or lawsuits from mistreated or unpaid workers.
 Make sure to choose a reliable surety provider to protect yourself.
 Even farmers need a good bond when dealing with more than just livestock and crops.

 Agricultural Product Dealer Bond